XiaoleiZ/UK_DNK_IBD/README.md

 ## IBDkin_fastsmc – Calculate Pairwise Total IBD Sharing

 We modified the published program [IBDkin](https://doi.org/10.1093/bioinformatics/btaa569) to accept IBD segment calls from [FastSMC](https://doi.org/10.1038/s41467-020-19588-x) and added custom processing options.

+It also allows users to merge overlapping IBD segments (with option `--remove_overlap 1`) since they could be artefacts.

 ---